-So Krebs cycle is a series of steps in which acetyl units are broken down with the release of energy-rich molecule ATP and water and carbon dioxide as a by-product.
+So Krebs cycle is a series of steps in which acetyl units are broken down with the release of energy-rich molecules ATP and water and carbon dioxide as a by-product.

-The common questions and products that asked about the Krebs cycle are:
+The common questions and products asked about the Krebs cycle are:

 What is another name for the Krebs cycle?

-The other names for the Krebs cycle are the Citric Acid Cycle or Tricarboxylic acid cycle (TCA).
+The other names for the Krebs cycle are the Citric Acid Cycle and the Tricarboxylic acid cycle (TCA).